lmas/labassistant/README.md

 Status
 --------------------------------------------------------------------------------

-The library is currently in an alpha stage and active development.
+The library is currently in an alpha stage and under development.

 Main features have been implemented, along with basic test coverage.
+It haven't been tested in production yet, so beware.

 Installation
 --------------------------------------------------------------------------------